adrian-lison/EpiSewer/README.md

 Hamiltonian MCMC sampling via stan, using 4 chains with 500 warmup and 500 sampling iterations each.

-Stan regularly provides updates about the progress of the sampler.
+Stan regularly provides updates about the sampling process.
 The overall runtime will depend on your hardware resources, the size of the data, the complexity of the model used, and how well the model actually fits the data.
 On a modern laptop the example below should take about 3 minutes to run.

 ``` r